 In 2004, Blacksher Ranier became general counsel for the Greater New Orleans Fair Housing Action Center (GNOFHAC), where she oversaw litigation filed on behalf of persons alleging housing discrimination in sales, rental, public housing, and exclusionary zoning practices.
-After Hurricane Katrina, she represented GNOFHAC and an individual landlord in litigation challenging St. Bernard Parish’s enactment of a “blood relative ordinance,” which restricted the rental of single-family residences in St. Bernard Parish to those related by blood to the owner of the property.
+After Hurricane Katrina, she represented GNOFHAC and an individual property owner in litigation challenging St. Bernard Parish’s enactment of a “blood relative ordinance,” which restricted the rental of single-family residences in St. Bernard Parish to those related by blood to the owner of the property.
 The case was cited by the Supreme Court in Texas Department of Housing and Community Affairs v.
-The Inclusionary Communities Project, Inc. She also assisted with GNOFHAC’s investigation of and challenge to the Road Home Program’s racially discriminatory calculation of homeowner grants post-Katrina.
+The Inclusionary Communities Project, Inc. She also assisted with GNOFHAC’s investigation of and legal challenge to the Road Home Program’s racially discriminatory calculation of homeowner grants post-Katrina.